philipyoungg/notes-offline/README.md

-simple offline notes app with React & Redux.
+Simple offline notes app with React & Redux.
+State persist in localstorage.
 As a project to learn functional programming.
+Live demo at [http://notes.philipyoungg.com](http://notes.philipyoungg.com)